• Skip to primary navigation

 Calories: 813kcalCarbohydrates: 63gProtein: 34gFat: 48gSaturated Fat: 16gPolyunsaturated Fat: 6gMonounsaturated Fat: 22gTrans Fat: 1gCholesterol: 105mgSodium: 1203mgPotassium: 1316mgFiber: 7gSugar: 12gVitamin A: 1983IUVitamin C: 66mgCalcium: 146mgIron: 7mg

-Keyword Chili, Keto Friendly, No Beans
+Keyword Chili, Leftovers, No Beans

 Tried this recipe?Mention @tabethas.table!

-More Beef Recipes
+More Recipes

 Want to up your cooking game?

-Sign up for our monthly newsletter and you'll also get a list of my Top Secret Ingredients that I use all the time to level up my food!
+Sign up for our monthly newsletter and you'll also get a list of my Top Secret Ingredients that I use to level up my food!

 GET THE LIST NOW!